jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I publish the results.
 Some colleagues adopt it.
 Others resist.

-"Too much trouble," they say.
+"Your techniques are too much trouble," they say.
 "Unproven, Dr. Lister."

 Several saved.
 The evidence talks.

 It works.
 I've seen it work.
-I talk to the people who prove it works.
+I talk to the people who are alive because of it.
 Germs are small.
 Tiny.
 Carbolic acid kills these germs.
 Infections do not generate spontaneously.
 The evidence is mounting.
 Hospitals in Germany, in France—they're adopting antisepsis.
 Infection rates drop.

 Dozens saved.
+Scientific papers are written.
 The evidence talks.

+Hand washing spreads.

 ---

 The president is shot.

 I'm the attending physician.
 I take charge.
 The bullet is lodged somewhere in his abdomen.
 I need to find it.
 I've been a surgeon for thirty years.
 I know wounds.
 I will save the president.
-He is a war hero.
+He is a Union war hero.
 A good man.

 I insert my finger into the wound.
 Probe for the bullet.
 Can't find it.
 Another doctor tries.
 Then another.
 We take turns.
 "We must find the bullet, Dr. Bliss", others agree with me.